Skip to content

 • Contramar

-Contramar is usually picked as one of Mexico City’s best restaurants for serving up the freshest seafood in town.
-The most recommended dishes are the tuna tostadas and the Pescado a la Talla, split in half and topped with red chili sauce on one side and parsley sauce on the other.
+Contramar is usually picked as one of Mexico City’s best restaurants for serving the freshest seafood in town.
+The most recommended dishes are the tuna tostadas and the Pescado a la Talla, split in half and topped with red chilli sauce on one side and parsley sauce on the other.

 Best Attractions and Things to Do